High-ROI Interiors: 5 Strategic Upgrades That Boost Property Value

 Kitchens sell homes.
 Full stop.

 Lighting matters too: under-cabinet LEDs or a feature pendant add perceived value for very little cost.
+This is design efficiency at its best.

-For buyers, the kitchen carries weight: more than any other room, it signals quality, lifestyle and liveability.
-It’s one of the first spaces they assess and one of the last they remember.
+I always advise allocating the biggest chunk of the interiors budget here because kitchens deliver a measurable return.
+And don't forget: kitchens are where buyers picture themselves living.
+It's where they start to justify the asking price.
+For buyers, the kitchen carries psychological weight.
+More than any other room, it signals quality, lifestyle and liveability.
+It's one of the first spaces they assess and one of the last they remember.

 Bathrooms That Feel Boutique

-And yes, this applies even in modestly priced homes.
+The psychology here is straightforward.
 A beautifully styled bathroom communicates care, which buyers translate into value.
 Perceived value is everything.

 Lighting That Adds Layers (and Luxury)